jasonmit/ember-i18n-cp-validations/README.md

 ### Translating Validator description

-To translate the description of a Validator specify the `i18nDescriptionKey` to match a key in your translations.
+To translate the description of a Validator specify the `descriptionKey` to match a key in your translations.

 ```js
 // app/models/user.js